CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 SUGGS: I led the band out onstage and we were all really nervous; I felt like the captain of a football team coming out for the cup final.

-CARL: I said to everyone, ‘Let’s stand there mate; give it the big ’un.’
+CARL: I said, ‘Let’s just stand there giving it the big ’un.’
 So that’s what we did – stood there rock still.
 Just went bosh and everyone went, ‘Rahhhhhhh!’

-SUGGS: We all stood in a line at the front and it went off like a packet of crackers.
-Very emotional.
+SUGGS: It went off like a packet of crackers; very emotional.
 Seeing that reception transcended any idea of novelty value we thought people had of us.

 PAUL BREWER: A noise rose from the crowd the likes of which I’ve never heard before or since; it was a tsunami of nuttiness.